MicrosoftDocs/msteams-docs/msteams-platform/toolkit/Teams-Toolkit-CLI.md

 > [!IMPORTANT]
 >
-> * Teams Toolkit CLI v3 is available in beta version.
-> * We recommend that you use Teams Toolkit CLI v3 to build your Teams app.
+> We recommend that you use Teams Toolkit CLI v3 to build your Teams app.
 TeamsFx CLI v1 and TeamsFx CLI v2 will soon be deprecated.

 Microsoft Teams Toolkit command line interface (Teams Toolkit CLI) is a text-based command line interface that accelerates Microsoft Teams application development.
 It aims to provide keyboard centric experience while building Teams applications.
 For more information, see [source code](https://github.com/OfficeDev/TeamsFx/tree/dev/packages/cli) and [npm package](https://www.npmjs.com/package/@microsoft/teamsfx-cli).